abhishekkr9/pdfChatbot/README.md

-This code is a Streamlit app that allows users to chat with a large language model (LLM) about multiple PDFs.
+This code is a Streamlit app that allows users to chat with a LLM(Gemini) about multiple PDFs.
 The app uses the following steps:

 The user uploads one or more PDFs to the app.
 The app extracts the text from the PDFs.